mortizm1988/lecture_financial_statements_analysis/topic_1_foundations.md

 ---
 # 4. Revenue recognition

 It is the second pillar in accounting.
 It is the process of recording revenue in the financial statements.
-When a company records revenues, it must also record expenses.
+When a company records revenues, it must also record related expenses.
 This is the **matching principle**:

 1. Recognizing revenue when earned, regardless of when payment is received.
 2. Expenses should be matched with revenues they helped to generate in the same period, even if payment occurs later.